FlutterSanjay/Flights-Service/README.md

 ```
 - If you're setting up your development environment, then write the username of your db, password of your db and in dialect mention whatever db you are using for ex: mysql,mariadb etc.

--If you're setting up test or product environment ,make sure you also replace the host with the db url
+- If you're setting up test or product environment ,make sure you also replace the host with the db url